joelpierre/flexigridcss/README.md

 # flexigridcss
 A css framework which incorporates Flexbox and CSS Grid.

 Flex box being the fallback for CSS grids and working in tandem within elements.
-Every developer likes the bootstrap or foundation but if your like me you only really use it for its grid system...
-So I made my own scalable to any amount of columns.
+Every developer likes bootstrap or foundation but if your like me you only really use it for its grid system...
+So I made my own scalable to any amount of columns with the help of a few Sass mixins, functions and easy to change variables.

 Written in SASS.